ahsaniqbal-projects/triage-desk/README.md

 ## Features

 **Smart classification** — each ticket is analysed by Gemini and returned with a structured classification:
-- Category (Billing, Technical Issue, Account Access, Payroll, Onboarding, Feature Request, Complaint, Other)
+- Category (Billing, Technical Issue, Account Access, Feature Request, Complaint, Other)
 - Priority (High, Medium, Low) with a one-line reason
 - Suggested action (Escalate to technical team, Standard response, Follow-up required, etc.)
 - Customer sentiment (Frustrated, Neutral, Positive)